 The VCHRGD Seven Pro is a smart home EV charger built for UK drivers who want a compact 7.4kW unit with solar support, tariff control, and flexible installation.
 With its elegant design, it’s crafted to complement modern homes, focusing on simple operation and secure access for everyday home charging.

 If you’re weighing up home charging options, this one lands in the practical, feature-rich camp rather than the flashy lifestyle category.
-It’s a strong fit if you want smart charging, Type 2 compatibility, and something that’ll look neat on your driveway, in your garage, or even in a shared parking space.
+It’s a good fit if you want smart charging, Type 2 compatibility, and something that’ll look neat on your driveway, in your garage, or even in a shared parking space.

 Key Takeaways